United front: Stalinist alternatives

-As Stalinism came to dominate The Communist International, the strategy was dropped.
-In the Comintern's Third Period from 1928, the period preceding Adolf Hitler's victories in German elections, the Comintern argued that the social democrats were "social fascists" and represented an equal danger to the Nazis.
-After Hitler's 1933 victory, the Comintern argued for popular fronts drawing in forces far beyond the working-class movement.
-Trotsky, now exiled from the Soviet Union, argued that the first conclusion was disastrous because it prevented unity against the far right and that the second, by emphasizing popular fronts, was disastrous because the terms of the struggle would be dictated by mainstream liberal parties.
+As Stalinism came to dominate the Communist International, the strategy was dropped.
+In the Communist International's Third Period from 1928, the period preceding Adolf Hitler's victories in German elections, the Communist International argued that the social democrats were "social fascists" and represented an equal danger to the Nazis.
+After Hitler's 1933 victory, the Communist International argued for popular fronts drawing in forces far beyond the working-class movement.
+Trotsky, now exiled from the Soviet Union, argued that the first conclusion was disastrous because it prevented unity against the far right, and that the second was disastrous because the terms of the struggle would be dictated by mainstream liberal parties.
 He feared that the communists would have to subordinate their politics within the alliance.
 Trotsky continued to argue for a workers' united front against fascism.

 Trotsky argued that the united front strategy would have great appeal to workers who wished to fight fascism: The programme of action must be strictly practical, strictly objective, to the point, without any of those artificial 'claims', without any reservations, so that every average Social Democratic worker can say to himself: what the Communists propose is completely indispensable for the struggle against fascism.
 On this basis we must pull the Social Democratic workers along with us by our example, and criticize their leaders who will inevitably serve as a check and a brake.